 We generally are cautious when inviting strangers in our home until we know where they’re from and why they’re there.
 Before purchasing travertine stone tiles, you might find it beneficial to get a little background on this popular tile variety.
+Travertine tiles for sale.

-What’s in a Name?
+What’s In A Name?

 Travertine gets its name from its hometown—Tibur, in ancient Rome.
-Initially called by a Latin expression meaning “tibur stone”, its name evolved into the well-known “travertine” of Today.
+Initially called by a Latin expression meaning “tibur stone”, its name evolved into the well-known “travertine” of today.
 Was it all the craze back then?
 You could say so.
 The Romans used it as one of the primary construction elements in one of their most famous structures—the Colosseum.

-The Birth of a Star
+The Birth Of A Star

-A Natural – Travertine Tiles for Sale
+A Natural – Travertine Tiles For Sale

 When it comes to adding that “aged” look to your home décor, travertine tile is “a natural”.
 Remember though, since it is a form of natural stone, no two are exactly alike.
 They generally contain pits and troughs in the surface which give the look of age.
 Compare tiles to get the right look for your home.
 In addition, travertine tiles are also available in three finishes—honed, polished, and tumbled.
-Hone travertine tiles are smooth but have a matte finish, meaning there is no shine.
+Honed travertine tiles are smooth but have a matte finish, meaning there is no shine.
 Polished travertine has both the smoothness and the shine.
-However, tumbled travertine is exactly as you would guess—it is tumbled to give it a rough textured finished and the antique look.
+However, tumbled travertine is exactly as you would guess—it is tumbled to give it a rough textured finish and an antique look.
 Many times the edges are rounded.